 Scenic Drives in Hawaii Volcanoes National Park

 Crater Rim Drive—Located near the Visitor Center with several overlooks of the volcanic crater along with steam vents, including sulphur vents.
-See native plants and birds in a drive that can take a hour.
+It features native plants and birds in a drive that can take a hour.

 Chain of Craters Road—A 18-mile (28-km) road crosses lava fields on its way to the coast.
 Several buildings were destroyed and covered by lava during eruptions.
 Find the Hōlei sea arch near the terminus.
 No food, water or restrooms located along the road.